-You must confirm your intention to send an animal subject to emergency slaughter with the slaughterhouse operator to ensure that it will be accepted and that an OV will be available to carry out post-mortem examination.
+You must confirm with the slaughterhouse operator your intention to send them an animal subject to emergency slaughter; this is to ensure that it will be accepted and that an OV will be available to carry out post-mortem examination.
 The emergency slaughter declaration must be handed to the OV upon arrival at the slaughterhouse.
 An emergency slaughter declaration provides no guarantee that the OV will not identify any deficiencies that would make the meat unfit for human consumption.

-Removal of the stomach and intestines, but no other dressing, may take place at the point of slaughter in the presence of the veterinarian.
+Removal of the stomach and intestines, but no other dressing, may take place at the point of slaughter in the presence of, and under the supervision of, the veterinarian.
 Any viscera removed must accompany the slaughtered animal to the slaughterhouse and be identified as belonging to that animal.

-Bovine animals over 48 months of age* that have undergone emergency slaughter must have a brain stem sample (BSS) taken for BSE testing purposes in accordance with the Transmissible Spongiform Encephalopathies (England) Regulations 2010.
+Bovine animals over 48 months old* that have undergone emergency slaughter must have a brain stem sample (BSS) taken for BSE testing purposes in accordance with the Transmissible Spongiform Encephalopathies (England) Regulations 2018.
 Care should be taken to ensure that severe damage to the brain stem is avoided, as failure to obtain a suitable BSS will render the animal ineligible for the food chain.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.